 All this is underpinned by high quality Maths, English and Phonics lessons following a structured and rich curriculum that ensure that children continue to build their core skills and understanding.

-Our next Whole School Open Day is on Saturday 9th March 2019.
+Our next Whole School Open Morning is at 10am on Saturday 12th October 2019.
 Register now to attend.